 Despite having partially overlapping ranges, the three Hawaiian false killer whale populations don’t socially interact or interbreed with one another.
-In fact, the main Hawaiian Islands insular false killer whale can also be broadly divided into four social clusters, with mating occurring primarily, though not exclusively, within these clusters.
+In fact, the main Hawaiian Islands insular false killer whale can also be broadly divided into five social clusters, with mating occurring primarily, though not exclusively, within these clusters.
 This may further constrict the already limited gene flow within the main Hawaiian Islands insular false killer whale population.

-Main Hawaiian Islands Insular
+Main Hawaiian Islands Insular Population

 Northwestern Hawaiian Islands Population

 The range of the Northwestern Hawaiian Islands population is delineated by a 93-km (58 mile) radius around the Northwestern Hawaiian Islands and Kauaʻi Island, with a slight latitudinal expansion of this area at the eastern end of the range.

 The Hawaiʻi pelagic population includes false killer whales inhabiting waters from around the main Hawaiian Islands, including adjacent high-seas waters.